A comprehensive guide to the Freshdesk GitHub integration in 2026

 The most obvious place to start is the official Freshworks Marketplace, where you can find a native app for GitHub.
 The setup is usually simple: you install the app, connect your accounts, and you’re pretty much ready to go.

 This app lets your agents create, link, and get notifications on GitHub issues right from the Freshdesk ticket sidebar.
-It’s a handy way to get a basic connection up and running quickly.
+It’s a handy way to get a solid connection up and running quickly.

 No-code platforms like Zapier

-This is perfect for simple, one-way automations and can definitely take some repetitive work off your agents' hands.
+This is a great option for simple, one-way automations and can definitely take some repetitive work off your agents' hands.

 Dedicated integration tools

-For teams that need a more powerful connection, there are specialized tools like Getint.io built just for deep, two-way syncing.
-These platforms are the heavy-duty option in the integration world.
+For teams that need a deep connection, there are specialized tools like Getint.io built for enterprise-grade, two-way syncing.
+These platforms are a robust option for the integration world.

 A smarter alternative: Using AI for your workflow

 • Intelligent Triage: The eesel AI Triage product can look at incoming Freshdesk tickets as they arrive.
-By learning from your past tickets, it knows which ones are bug reports, feature requests, or simple questions.
-It can then automatically create a detailed, well-formatted GitHub issue without anyone having to lift a finger, finally solving the manual triage problem.
+By learning from your past tickets, it identifies which ones are bug reports or feature requests.
+It can then help automatically create a detailed GitHub issue, assisting with the manual triage process.

 • Full control with AI Actions: You can do more than just create an issue.
-With eesel AI, you can set up custom actions that give your engineering team everything they need.
-The AI can write a short summary of the ticket for the GitHub issue, apply the right labels (like "bug", "ui", or "p2"), and even add customer data from your other systems.
+With eesel AI, you can set up actions that give your engineering team more of what they need.
+The AI can write a concise summary for the GitHub issue, suggest the right labels, and pull in relevant customer data from your other systems.

-• Get going in minutes: Unlike complicated integration tools that take forever to set up, eesel AI offers a one-click Freshdesk integration and a setup you can do yourself.
-You can get started in minutes, not months.
-You can even test how the AI would perform on thousands of your past tickets before you turn it on, so you can be sure it will tag and escalate issues exactly the way you want it to.
+• Get going in minutes: eesel AI is designed to be user-friendly, offering a one-click Freshdesk integration that you can set up yourself.
+You can even test how the AI would perform on your past tickets to ensure it handles escalations exactly the way you want.

 Understanding the costs of an integration